 While at Carleton he published an edited collection called The Media and the Rwanda Genocide and also established and managed a five-year media development project in Rwanda called The Rwanda Initiative.
 That program took more than 150 Canadian journalists and journalism students to Rwanda.
 Later he launched the Centre for Media and Transitional Societies here at Carleton.
 The Centre runs media internships for Carleton journalism students and each year up to 15 students take up media placements in the developing world.
 In 2010 he co-authored a journalism text, The Canadian Reporter: News Writing and Reporting with colleagues Catherine McKercher and Carman Cumming.
 Allan’s most recent publication is the edited collection Media and Mass Atrocity: The Rwanda Genocide and Beyond, published by CIGI Press.

 Most recently, Allan was the director of Journalism in the Time of Crisis – at the intersection of journalism and the pandemic, a major international conference hosted by Carleton in October of 2020.
-He is also the director of a new research partnership with The Canadian Press, Fostering Diversity in Sourcing by Journalists, a project funded by the Social Sciences and Humanities Research Council.
+He is also the director of a research partnership with The Canadian Press, Fostering Diversity in Sourcing by Journalists, a project funded by the Social Sciences and Humanities Research Council.

 Allan was a candidate (unsuccessfully) for the Liberal Party of Canada during the 2015 and 2019 federal elections, in the southwestern Ontario riding of Huron-Bruce and placed a close second to the Conservative incumbent.